dimanikulin/dimanikulin/PublishWhat1_en.md

 # Publication Structure

 <img src="./Images/PublishWhat1.png" alt="PublishWhat1" />
+A well-structured publication enhances readability and comprehension.

-When creating content, it is crucial to prioritize structure, especially for larger texts.
+So when creating content, it is crucial to prioritize structure, especially for larger texts.
 The following guidelines should be adhered to:

 - Paragraphs and Indentation: Ensure that paragraphs are used to maintain clear segmentation of ideas.
 Implement proper indentation to enhance readability.